robclu/capp/README.md

 # __capp__ (C++ Aspect-Oriented Parallel Programming)
 ========
-__capp__ uses aspects in c++ to simplify parallel programming with OpenCL.
-AspectC++ is used to perform most of the overhead of setting up the parallel programming context allowing users to focus on writing the kernels and performing the processing.
+__capp__ -- which stands for C++ Aspect-Oriented Parallel Programming -- uses aspects in c++ to simplify parallel programming with OpenCL.
+AspectC++ is used to encapsulate  most of the overhead of setting up the parallel programming context into an aspect, allowing users to focus on writing the kernels, rather than setting up context and transferring memory.

 # Setup
 ---------
-To use __capp__, clone the repository.
-See the __Prerequisits__ section below for installing AspecC++ and OpenCL.

-The directory structure for any program using __capp__ should the same as that outline in the __Directory structure__ section.
-Examples can be seen in the Examples/exampleName/ folders.

 ## Prerequisits
-Currently there is only support for linux and OSX, but Windows support will be implemented soon.
+Currently there is only support for linux and OSX, but Windows support is intended.
+I have managed to cross-compile this from Linux to Windows 8, so it should working with Windows if the pre-requists are all installed.

 ### Linux

 To install AspectC++ on Ubuntu simply type ```sudo apt-get install aspectc++```.
 Alternatively constult [AspecC++](http://www.aspectc.org/Download.php).

 To install OpenCL you need to download the SDK relevant to the device you have.
-For any CPU and AMD GPU, the AMD SDK will work, for NVIDIA GPU's the NVIDIA OpenCL SDK and cuda development tools are required.
+For any CPU or AMD GPU, the AMD SDK will work, for NVIDIA GPU's the NVIDIA OpenCL SDK and cuda development tools are required.

 #### AMD
 First get the AMD SDK from [AMD](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/).